Montgomery Township, Franklin County, Pennsylvania

-Montgomery Township is a township in Franklin County, Pennsylvania, United States.
-The population was 5,740 at the 2020 census, up from 4,949 at the 2000 census.
+Montgomery Township is a township that is located in Franklin County, Pennsylvania, United States.
+The population was 5,740 at the time of the 2020 census, an increase from the 4,949 figure that was counted during the 2000 census.

 History

-The township has the name of Richard Montgomery, a general in the American Revolution.
+The township was named after Richard Montgomery, a general in the American Revolution.

 Mansfield, Robert Kennedy Memorial Presbyterian Church, Hays Bridge Historic District, Angle Farm, Millmont Farm, Rock Hill Farm, and the Col. John Work House are listed on the National Register of Historic Places.

 Geography

-The township is in southwestern Franklin County, bordered to the south by Washington County, Maryland.
+The township is located in southwestern Franklin County, bordered to the south by Washington County, Maryland.
 The western border of the township follows the ridgecrest of Cove Mountain, the eastern border follows Conococheague Creek in part, and the southern border is part of the Mason–Dixon line.
 The borough of Mercersburg lies along part of the northern edge of the township.

-Two Top Mountain, Claylick Mountain, Kasies Knob, and Rickard Mountain, all part of the Bear Pond Mountains, are in the southern part of the township.
-Cross Mountain, the highest point in the Bear Pond Mountains at 2062 ft, is located at the south end of Cove Mountain.
-Whitetail Ski Resort is on the eastern side of Two Top Mountain.
+Two Top Mountain, Claylick Mountain, Kasies Knob, and Rickard Mountain, all part of the Bear Pond Mountains, are located in the southern part of the township.
+Cross Mountain, the highest point in the Bear Pond Mountains at 2062 ft, is situated at the south end of Cove Mountain.
+Whitetail Ski Resort is located on the eastern side of Two Top Mountain.

 Pennsylvania Route 75 crosses the center of the township, leading north into Mercersburg and south to the Maryland border.
 Pennsylvania Route 16 crosses the northern part of the township, leading northwest into Mercersburg and east to Greencastle.
 Unincorporated communities in the township include Kasiesville, Claylick and Shimpstown along PA 75.

-Welsh Run is in the eastern part of the township, and Nova is in the southeast.
+Welsh Run is located in the eastern part of the township, and Nova is in the southeast.

 According to the United States Census Bureau, the township has a total area of 174.7 sqkm, of which 174.5 sqkm is land and 0.2 sqkm, or 0.11%, is water.